Phantom of the Opera

 WEDNESDAY 28th OCTOBER 2026, 7pm (doors open at 6.15pm)

 Step into a world of shadow, suspense, and soaring sound at an unforgettable Silent Film Night in the stunning surroundings of St Lawrence Jewry.
-This special event brings the 1925 cinematic masterpiece 'The Phantom of the Opera' back to life in a way.
+This special event brings the 1925 cinematic masterpiece 'The Phantom of the Opera' back to life.

 On Wednesday 28th October 2026, as darkness falls over the City of London, the historic Guild Church will set the stage for an evening of gothic drama and atmospheric storytelling.
 The film, featuring the haunting performance by Lon Chaney, will be accompanied live on the church’s renowned Klais organ, filling the space with a powerful, immersive sound that transforms the screening into something truly extraordinary.